genieclust¶

 Whether to compute the requested n_clusters-partition and all the coarser-grained ones; see

-for more details.Note that if compute_all_cuts is
+genieclust.Geniefor more details.Note that if coarser is

-, then the i-th cut in the hierarchy behaves as if add_clusters was equal to n_clusters-i.
+True, then the i-th cut in the hierarchy behaves as if add_clusters was equal to n_clusters-i.
 In other words, the returned cuts might be different from those obtained by multiple calls to GIc, each time with different n_clusters and constant add_clusters requested.- add_clustersint

 Number of additional clusters to work with internally.